aaroncelestian/RamanLab/README.md

    - Auto subtract/refine background
    - View and export results

+6. **2D Map Analysis** (New!)
+   - Import Raman mapping data from directory
+   - Create heatmaps for various spectral features
+   - Apply template matching for component identification
+   - Filter cosmic rays automatically
+   - Use machine learning for classification and clustering
+   - Export analysis results and publication-quality images

 ## Project Structure

 All files should be in the same directory